 First off, there is the high and tight cut, which is a variation of the buzz cut.
 The usual length for this haircut is one-sixteenth of an inch.
 This is a length that is very nearly shaven.

-The reason that many men in the military and out of the military get this type of military haircut style because it’s known to make the face more attractive looking.
+The reason that many men in the military and out of the military get this type of military haircut style is that it’s known to make the face more attractive looking.

 The high and tight military haircut may very well be the most commonly worn military hairstyle.